loodos/zemberek-python/README.md

+# ZEMBEREK-PYTHON

 Python implementation of Natural Language Processing library for Turkish, [zemberek](https://github.com/ahmetaa/zemberek-nlp).
-It is based on zemberek 0.17.1 and is completely written in Python meaning these is no need to setup a Java development environment to run it.
+It is based on zemberek 0.17.1 and is completely written in Python meaning there is no need to setup a Java development environment to run it.

 **Dependencies**